-More than three decades ago, in a barn on a rural Tennessee highway, Fayette Cares began the work of providing services to help break the cycle of poverty.
-Starting with a food pantry, clothing store, and classes to build life skills, Fayette Cares focused on offering services that would empower clients to overcome their circumstances, nurture their skills and build a life beyond poverty.
+More than 35 years ago, in a barn on a rural Tennessee highway, Fayette Cares began the work of empowering clients to overcome their circumstances, nurture their skills, and build a life beyond poverty.

-The agency has grown to include comprehensive and holistic services to help homeless families become self-sufficient, aid those trapped in violent homes to find their way out, and support clients in financial crisis as they rebuild on solid ground.
+We’ve grown to offer comprehensive and holistic services that help homeless families become self-sufficient, aid those trapped in violent homes to find their way out, and support clients in financial crisis as they rebuild on solid ground.

 A Concerned Community